A Tennessee Hospital Sues Its Own Employees When They Can't Pay Their Medical Bills

 The attorney agreed and the judge signed the order.

-Being an employee and defendant is "really kind of sad," the housekeeper say.
+Being an employee and defendant is "really kind of sad," the housekeeper says.
 Asked how she manages to make ends meet, she says she doesn't: "It's killing me — killing me softly."

 She says she didn't reach out to the hospital's payroll department or a manager about the hospital bills she's being sued for.
 "They don't care about that. ...
 That I do know."